Wolstein Center: History

 Construction on the Wolstein Center began in August 1989 in the aftermath of the team's run to the Sweet Sixteen in the 1986 NCAA Division I men's basketball tournament.
 Prior to its opening, the team played at Woodling Gym on campus or (for higher profile games) at the 10,000-seat Public Auditorium.
-The arena was completed on November 1, 1991 at a cost of $55 million.
+The arena was completed on November 1, 1991, at a cost of $55 million.
 The 13,610 seats made the Wolstein Center the largest arena in downtown Cleveland until the opening of Gund Arena in 1994, and it was the largest university-owned arena in Ohio until 1998 when Value City Arena opened at Ohio State University.

-The main arena is named the Goodman Arena after Henry J. Goodman, former chairman of the Cleveland State board of trustees, while the building is named after Bert and Iris Wolstein, who donated $6.5 million towards the building's construction, the largest philanthropic gift in CSU history.
+The main arena is named Goodman Arena after Henry J. Goodman, former chairman of the Cleveland State board of trustees, while the building is named after Bert and Iris Wolstein, who donated $6.5 million towards the building's construction, the largest philanthropic gift in CSU history.
 The building also contains a practice gym, a 23744 sqft grand ballroom, six-room conference center, and eight concession stands.
 In the arena, there is a 100-seat party loge located above the seating in the west baseline.

+Cleveland Crunch

+The Wolstein Center was previously home of the Cleveland Crunch which played in the National Professional Soccer League and Major Indoor Soccer League from 1992-2005.
+In 2025, the revived Crunch franchise - which now plays in Major League Indoor Soccer (MLIS) - announced their home games would be played at the Wolstein Center.